 Related: Guide to Visiting Antelope Canyon

 Because of its special location, there is very little light pollution, which means that shooting the milky way is no difficult task.
 However, after the fishing moratorium is over, fishing boats begin to light up the sea and create a high volume of light pollution that can affect the clarity needed when photographing the Milky Way.

 Aside from astrophotography, sunrises and seascapes are also ideal at D’Aguilar because, much like Shek O, D’Aguilar faces southeast.
 And, as all local photographers know, a sunrise with a burning summer sky in Hong Kong is one of the most exquisite images to add to one’s portfolio.

 Transportation becomes a problem when leaving D’Aguilar because, as a protected area, only taxis are allowed.
 If you want to take a series of high-quality milky way shots and have plenty of time, I suggest booking a taxi at least 30 minutes before you’re ready to leave.

 The best time to shoot in D’Aguilar is on a clear night in the spring until the end of the fishing moratorium, which is normally July 31st.

 There are dozens more places to photograph in Hong Kong, but these eight locations are definitely my favorites Hong Kong photography spots.

-One thing I have to point out is a common trait that each location shares—almost all of them are ideal in late spring and summer.
+I must point out a common trait that each location shares—almost all of them are ideal in late spring and summer.